AnotherChocoMilky/ChocoX-Library/README.md

 ```

 ---
-## about chocomilkyv2
+## about chocomilkyX
-ChocoMilkyV2 was the original version of this project, created by chocomilky.
+chocomilkyX was the forked version of the original project, created by gablili.
-chocomilkyX continues and updates it with new features, improvements, and bug fixes, while making the library free and opensource.
+ChocoX Library is a remade version of their fork, with a brand new UI, more repos, and more customizabilty, and updates it with new features, improvements, and bug fixes, while making the library free and opensource.
-This project is a **revived version**, maintaining compatibility with the original repos and adding enhancements.
+This project is a **remake of gablili's fork**, maintaining compatibility with the original repos and adding enhancements.

 > [!WARNING]
-> chocomilkyX **does not host any IPA files**.
+> ChocoX **does not host any IPA files**.
 >All downloadable files are provided by the original repositories.
 >This project simply accesses to them.
 >Users are responsible for complying with the terms and conditions of the original sources.